-And this desperation to reach the weekend, even though it is a normal two days weekend, made me do a li’l bit of research to find out if this phenomenon is even real?
+And this desperation to reach the weekend, even though it is a typical two days weekend, made me do a li’l bit of research to find out if this phenomenon is even real?

 Sometimes, your work is so monotonous that even if you are busy throughout and your time should ideally pass faster, the exact opposite happens.
-Or it might happen that the company that you keep keeps the time for pacing at its normal pace.
-Also, since your normal waiting time is usually five days, the unexpected wait of four days tend to seem longer.
+Or the company that you keep might keep the time for pacing at its average pace.
+Also, since your standard waiting time is usually five days, the unexpected wait of four days tend to seem longer.

 So, is there a way to combat that?
-There surely are, according to one of the many researches available.
+There surely are, according to one of the many types of research available.
 I am sharing the tried and tested ones with you.

-1. Learn something new in that week.
-You might be caught up with work, which as discussed earlier, is apparently monotonous.
+You might be caught up with work, which, as discussed earlier, is monotonous.
 So, pause for a moment.
 Think about what you have always wanted to learn.
 Look for it.
-May be enroll in some structured training.
-The “fresh start” feeling helps a lot in making the time fly by at a normal pace, if not faster.
+Enrol in some structured training.
+The “fresh start” feeling helps a lot in making the time fly by at an average pace, if not faster.

-2. Change your point of focus.
-When I say that, I mean change your work station.
-May be sit on some other seat or work from the office break-out area, if that helps.
-If you are working from home, may be change your place from your usual bedroom to the hall or something.
+When I say that, I mean, change your work station.
+Sit on some other seat or work from the office break-out area, if that helps.
+If you are working from home, maybe change your place from your usual bedroom to the hall or something.
 This helps in chasing the monotony away.

-3. Set timelines in terms of task and not time.
-This one is the most effective one.
-Instead of planning task for every day of the week or every hour of the day, plan the day task wise.
+This one is the most effective.
+Instead of planning a task for every day of the week or every hour of the day, plan the day task wise.
 Doing this makes you less aware of the time.

 Having said all of that, this is a complete psychological phenomenon.
-Its very subjective that how each individual deals with it.
+Its very subjective how each individual deals with it.
 For me, these things worked.
-This post is a result of some of my “new learnings”!

 Happy a great week ahead!